 Best Maui Snorkeling from Shore

 Here on the Valley Isle, it’s no secret that nature is paramount to the island’s allure.
 Maui is home to a rare type of in-your-face natural beauty.
 It’s for this reason that most visitors’ itineraries are graced with a plethora of outdoor activities.
-The most in-demand of said outdoor activities?
-Snorkeling, by a mile.
+What is the most in-demand of said outdoor activities?
+Snorkeling by a mile.

 What To Know Before You Go

 Before we go any further, here is the blunt, honest truth: ocean activities are the leading cause of visitor deaths in Hawaii, primarily snorkeling.
 So how do you avoid becoming a statistic?
 If you’re not the strongest swimmer, consider taking a snorkel tour.
-Snorkel tours only visit the areas with the best conditions, which means you won’t find yourself being unexpectedly pummeled by waves or caught in a rouge current.
-In addition, tour boats have snorkel instruction down to a science.
-They’ll set you up with all the gear, including flotation devices if that makes you more comfortable.
+Maui snorkeling tours only visit the areas with the best conditions, which means you won’t find yourself being unexpectedly pummeled by waves or caught in a rough current.
+In addition, tour boats have snorkel instruction down to science.
+They’ll set you up with all the gear, including flotation devices, if that makes you more comfortable.
 You’ll be surrounded by other guests and under the careful eye of the crew, and seeing as it’s a requirement for most boat crew members to be trained in CPR and first aid, you’ll be in good hands.
-Whether you’re snorkeling on a tour or outside your resort, be sure to follow snorkeling’s cardinal rule: always snorkel with a buddy.
+Whether you’re snorkeling with a tour or outside your resort, or sailing off the coast of Maui, be sure to follow snorkeling’s cardinal rule: always snorkel with a buddy.

 When To Snorkel